bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fraenkel.md

 * Fraenkel was to spend the rest of his career at the Hebrew University, being appointed the first Dean of the Faculty of Mathematics, and serving as the rector of the university during 1938-40.
 * It was during these years that Abraham Robinson, who had emigrated from the United States to Palestine when a high school pupil in 1933, was his student.
 * It could not afford to continue to pay Fraenkel's salary but it was saved by the American Friends of the Hebrew University in New York who stepped in to subsidise Fraenkel's chair.
-* On 2 February 1947, Fraenkel wrote to Erich Kamke (1890-1961) who had been dismissed from his professorship in 1937 because his wife was Jewish.
 * Fraenkel had been a member of the German Mathematical Society from 1914 until his membership was terminated in 1939.
 * Fraenkel refused and, later in January 1951, he again wrote to Kamke acknowledging receipt of the restarted Jahresbericht with its memorial table of those mathematicians who had died since 1933, saying that the memorial table and the new democratic spirit pleased him, but he still could not rejoin.
 * As we saw above, Fraenkel's first work was on Hensel's ppp-adic numbers and on the theory of rings, but he is best known for his work on set theory, publishing his first major work on the topic Einleitung in die Mengenlehre Ⓣ(Introduction to set theory) in 1919.
 * This is named after Zermelo, Fraenkel and Skolem.
 * Fraenkel wrote several important books.
-* Fraenkel also published many articles relating to Jewish mathematics and Jewish mathematicians, for example Jewish mathematics and astronomy (1960).
 * A number of Fraenkel's students have made important contributions to mathematics including Abraham Robinson who succeeded him when he retired from his chair at the Hebrew University in 1957.
 * Fraenkel's time at the Hebrew University had been one of many difficulties, particularly in the last ten years of his career.
 * After retiring Fraenkel did not give up teaching, continuing to lecture at Bar Ilan University, near Tel Aviv.
 * We have already mentioned that Fraenkel was a fervent Zionist.
 * Fraenkel was also a member of the Merkaz Ruhani religious movement within Zionism.
-* Finally, let us mention that Fraenkel's brother Joel Eugen married Esther and they had a son Aviezri who became a mathematician making major contributions to combinatorial game theory.

 Born 17 February 1891, Munich, Germany.
 Died 15 October 1965, Jerusalem, Israel.